CarlosNZ/json-edit-react/README.md

   - can be structured as above with `fragments`, `styles`, `displayName` etc., or just the `styles` part (at the root level)
 - a theme name *and* an override object in an array, i.e. `[ "<themeName>, {...overrides } ]`

-You can play round with live editing of the themes in the [Demo app](https://carlosnz.github.io/json-edit-react/) by selecting "Edit this theme!" from the "Demo data" selector.
+You can play round with live editing of the themes in the [Demo app](https://carlosnz.github.io/json-edit-react/) by selecting "Edit this theme!" from the "Demo data" selector (though you won't be able to create functions in JSON).

 ### Fragments